Get your scarves and gloves ready! Here are some of the top activities and events happening in the UK this December.

 1. Familiarise yourself with your university support services

 Make sure you know where to go for support and advice at your university.
-This could include:
+This could include finding the contact details for:

 If you are in the UK, register with a local doctor’s surgery if you haven’t already.
 Do this sooner rather than later so that you have somewhere to seek help in case you feel unwell.
 Your university may have a student health service you can register with.